ArchivesNationalesFR/Sparnatural_prototype_data/README.md

 In the
 'sparql_updates' subfolder you can find a text file, that contains the SPARQL INSERT DATA and INSERT queries used to enrich the graph obtained once imported.

-Once these operations are done, it has been possible to design and produce the two exploration interfaces that are currently available in the prototype, using the [Sparnatural](https://sparnatural.eu/) SPARQL query visual editor.
+Once these operations are gitdone, it has been possible to design and produce the two exploration interfaces that are currently available in the prototype, using the [Sparnatural](https://sparnatural.eu/) SPARQL query visual editor.

 In the 'source_metadata' folder, you can find the most of the source metadata form which the RDF data are generated.
 This includes 1577 EAD 2022 archival finding aids and 1120 EAC-CPF authority records.
 About these source metadata, see [https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#metadata](https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#metadata).